ufidon/netpro/labs/lab07/README.md

    - `TRACE`

 3. **Investigate the Responses**
-   For each request, observe and record:
+   For each request, 🎏 observe and record:

    - **Status Code**: The HTTP status code returned (e.g., 200 OK, 405 Method Not Allowed).
    - **Response Headers**: Headers returned by the server (e.g., `Content-Type`, `Allow`).
+     - Describe the usage of each different header entry
    - **Response Body**:
      - Body content if available.
 Save it in a HTML file, show the rendered page.
      - Some methods, like `HEAD`, should not return a body.